SSHcom/c3/doc/checklist.md

 - [ ] GDPR-33: Notification of a personal data breach to the supervisory authority
 - [ ] GDPR-44: General principle for transfers
 - [ ] GDPR-89: Safeguards and derogations relating to processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes

+## ZeroTrust

+We wanted to build a solution that only grants access when it's needed & on the level needed.
+Zero Trust is always (re-)verifying a user before any access is granted.